-Coach Rosen is assisted by Coach Turner in the afterschool soccer and basketball programs.
+Coach Rosen is assisted by Coach Green in the afterschool soccer and basketball programs.
 These programs are open to all 5th and 6th graders.

 Music classes and are taught by Karla Perry.
 Students have two 35 minute classes per week.
 The goal of our music program is for all students to have fun while developing a love of music that will last a lifetime.
 We believe that participation in a music educational program enhances language and learning skills.
 Students who receive a positive experience in music and the arts are inclined to have a more positive attitude in facing their daily academic assignments.